OneMain Holdings, Inc. research snapshot

 DimensionConclusionConfidence

-MoatMoat comes from branch density in underserved markets, 100-year underwriting track record across credit cycles, regulatory expertise in state-licensed lending, and customer relationships that produce repeat borrowing, but the moat faces fintech encroachment on origination.Medium
+MoatMoat comes from branch density in underserved markets, a long underwriting track record across credit cycles, state-licensed lending expertise, and repeat borrowing relationships, but the moat faces fintech encroachment on origination and a market that is mature and fragmented.Medium

-AI confidenceHigh for historical financials and tool-verified ratios.
+AI confidenceHigh for historical financials and tool-verified ratios that matched across StockAnalysis.com, Barchart, and the Q2 2026 earnings release and call.
 Medium for the forward view because consumer finance stocks can appear cheap in good times and expensive when provisions rise.High data confidence

 OMF AI stock forecast